developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/customize/button/index.md

 ### buttonFontSize

-Specifies the font size of the text for a particular button interpreted as "scaled pixel" units.
+Used to specify the font size of the text for a particular button interpreted as "scaled pixel" units.
 This size is adjusted based on the current density and user font size preference.
 If left unspecified, text size is chosen based on the device default.

 #### Example